-The Natalie Miller Fellowship is funded through the magnanimous support of Film Victoria and Village Roadshow, as well as through generous donations from private corporations and the general public.
-All donations over $2 are tax deductible.
+The Natalie Miller Fellowship is funded through the magnanimous support of Film Victoria, Village Roadshow, and Studio KOJO as well as through generous donations from private corporations and the general public.
+All donations over $2 are tax-deductible.

 The Natalie Miller Fellowship gratefully acknowledges the following individuals and organisations for their support.